seokcheon20/Archiverse/docs/hosting.md

       - public
 ```

-When `.gitlab-ci.yaml` is committed, GitLab will build and deploy the website as a GitLab Page.
-You can find the url under `Deploy > Pages` in the sidebar.
+When `.gitlab-ci.yaml` is commited, GitLab will build and deploy the website as a GitLab Page.
+You can find the url under `Deploy` -> `Pages` in the sidebar.

 By default, the page is private and only visible when logged in to a GitLab account with access to the repository but can be opened in the settings under `Deploy` -> `Pages`.